 @colossus @fragrancesensitive

-As @ummjackson mentions elsewhere on this thread, disabling the public timeline is a potential workaround to avoid getting scraped, as #http is not #activitypub as doesn't have federation rules.
+As @ummjackson mentions elsewhere on this thread, disabling the public timeline is a potential workaround to avoid getting scraped, as is not as doesn't have federation rules.

 However, I don't see why disabling this feature for all should be the answer to avoiding a few bad actors. iptables block lists perhaps?
 Or maybe a network wide request to respect something more HTTP-ish like a robots.txt?, and reserve firewall blocking for violators?